paralin/docker-nixos/README.md

 ## Limitations

 - The container must be run with cgroups passed from the host and `/run` as a tmpfs volume.
 This is a requirement for running systemd in the container
 - When the container is started the provided `configuration.nix` is built.
 This can take some time and the output is not provided to stdout when running the container.
 It won't appear in `docker compose logs` or similar.
-Please raise a PR or an issue if you have a suggestion on how to forward the output.
+Please raise a PR or an issue if you have a suggestion on how to forward the output, even if only so the user can tell when the rebuild is finished.
-- There are inevitably a bunch of applications that will never work in a container, systemd related settings that will break
+- There are inevitably a bunch of applications that will never work in a container and systemd related settings that will break things.
 - Error noise all over the place I haven't managed to surpress
 - Untested on Windows or MacOS hosts.
 YMMV.
 It would need a special build for non-emulated M1 support.

 ## Thanks